A Guide to Visting New Orleans

 Things to do in New Orleans

-Frenchman Street ($) — The only way to explore NOLA like a local.
+The only way to explore NOLA like a local.
 Music pours out of every venue on this street and the artists migrate here for markets in the evenings.
 It was one of the best parts of exploring New Orleans!

 Restaurants in New Orleans

-Stanley’s ($$) — Brunch spot at the corner of Jackson Square.
+A chic brunch eatery at the corner of Jackson Square.
 It’s in a prime location for people watching since it’s located directly in Jackson Square!
-Our favorite was the Eggs Benedict Poor Boy.
+Our favorite was the Eggs Benedict Poor Boy (pictured above).

-Coquette ($$$) — Family ran farm to table restaurant known to awaken your palette!
+Coquette is a family ran farm to table restaurant known to awaken your palette!
 Major interior goals as well.
 Make sure to make reservations for this restaurant.

 Noteworthy Bars in New Orleans

-Lafitte’s Blacksmith Shop Bar ($) — Doesn’t look like much on the outside but it’s one of the oldest bars around, serving frozen drinks since the 1700s!
+Lafitte’s is a local legend.
+It doesn’t look like much on the outside but it’s one of the oldest bars around, serving frozen drinks since the 1700s!

 Hotels in New Orleans

 Hotel Monteleone is known for its wonderful customer service.
 It’s situated right off Bourbon street so if you’re into the party scene, this is the spot for you!
 Be sure to book a room with a balcony!

 We personally stayed at the Cambria Hotel.
-Although it was a little out of the way from the main attractions but easily walkable.
-We enjoyed the updated rooms and amenities!
+Although it was a little out of the way from the main attractions, it was nice and quiet.
+Furthermore, we enjoyed the updated rooms and amenities!

-Loews New Orleans Hotel ($$$) — Situated next to the cable cars if you’re looking for a hotel that has easy transit access.
-They offer a great happy hour, endless amenities, and a wonderful breakfast!
+The Loews New Orleans Hotel is located adjacent to the cable cars if you’re looking for a hotel that has easy transit access.
+They offer a great happy hour, endless amenities, and a wonderful breakfast spread!

-The cable cars in New Orleans are only $1.25 per way take these cars all around the surrounding areas of Downtown NOLA.
+The cable cars in New Orleans are only $1.25 per way.
+You can take these cars all around the surrounding areas of Downtown NOLA.
 Make sure to take the St. Charles line to the Garden District.
-It’s the oldest streetcar in the USA.
+It’s the oldest streetcar in the USA!

-New Orleans is a great city to visit for any occasion and especially during the warmer months when music fills the streets 24/7!
-Share this post with your friends and if you want to check out more travel guides click here!
+In conclusion, New Orleans is the perfect city to visit for any occasion and especially during the warmer months when music fills the streets 24/7!
+Please share this post with your friends and if you want to check out more travel guides click here!